 Christopher Amos’s work focuses on the impact of digital media and technology on learning in the arts.
 As director of educational media and technology at Carnegie Hall’s Weill Music Institute, he oversees digital media initiatives that are integral to Carnegie Hall’s programs for students, educators, young artists, and lifelong learners.
 Christopher leads the team responsible for developing Carnegie Hall’s online learning community for young artists, Musical Exchange, and produces a wide range of digital media projects, including work on Open Educational Resources (OER).
 He has also worked with schools in India, Indonesia, Mexico, Turkey, and the U.S. to develop international programs and partnerships.
 Before joining the staff of Carnegie Hall in 2008, Christopher was director of electronic media for the Philadelphia Orchestra.
 He is a graduate of the University of Pennsylvania, where he studied music history, theory, and criticism.

-Daonese Johnson-Colón is an innovative leader with 12 years of experience in nonprofit administration and workforce management.
-She has dedicated her career to building spaces that promote leadership, inclusivity, and equity to foster personal and professional development in education and criminal justice reform.
-Currently, Daonese serves as the Chief Operating Officer for PushBlack.
-Prior to joining PushBlack, Daonese served as Vice President of Operations/COO for JustLeadershipUSA (JLUSA).
-Daonese is an adjunct lecturer for John Jay College’s Accelerate Complete Engage (ACE) program and faculty mentor for the New York Giants Touchdown Fellowship and Justice Capital Initiative Fellowship.
-She is also a trained conflict resolution mediator.
-A recipient of the NAACP Minority Achievement Recognition Award, Daonese graduated Summa cum Laude with a Master’s in Legal Studies from Kaplan University.
+Daonese Johnson-Colón, founder of Coaching Amplifies, LLC, is an innovative leader with 20 years of experience in nonprofit administration and workforce management.
+She has dedicated her career to building spaces that promote leadership, inclusivity, and equity to foster personal and professional development in education, criminal justice reform, and media.
+Currently, Daonese serves as the Chief Operating Officer for PushBlack, a national non-profit media organization.

-David received two degrees from Carnegie Mellon University; BS in Human-Computer Interaction, BS in Decision Science.
-Prior to joining McKinsey, David has experience at J.P.
+Dee received two degrees from Carnegie Mellon University; BS in Human-Computer Interaction, BS in Decision Science.
+Prior to joining McKinsey, Dee has experience at J.P.
 Morgan’s Private Wealth Management Division, Barclays’ Investment Banking Division (Financial Institutions Group), and AIG’s Strategy & M&A Team.

 David J. Vidal has several decades of experience in the fields of sustainability, corporate responsibility, corporate citizenship, and corporate security and preparedness.
 In 2012, he was named a Senior Fellow on Sustainability at The Conference Board, following 14 years there as the thought leader and research director providing best practice research and thinking to leading US and global corporations on those issues.